Guidelines to Maintaining Status (Students)

-- Inform us if you are leaving your program before completing it.
+- Inform us if you are leaving Columbia program before completing your program.

-- Inform us if you are changing to another nonimmigrant status or if you become a permanent resident (“green card”).
+- Inform us if you are changing to another nonimmigrant status or if you become a permanent resident (“green card” holder).

 Once you have completed your studies and any authorized post-graduation employment under F-1 or J-1 status, you have an additional grace period that allows you to remain in the U.S. to prepare for departure.